-Here are five ways to connect with YCC:
+Here are different ways to connect with YCC:

 JOIN AS AN ASSOCIATE REPRESENTATIVE